fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/transactions.md

 {% autocrossref %}

-Creating transactions is something most Bitcoin applications do.
+Creating transactions is something most Fabcoin applications do.
-This section describes how to use Bitcoin Core's RPC interface to create transactions with various attributes.
+This section describes how to use Fabcoin Core's RPC interface to create transactions with various attributes.

-Your applications may use something besides Bitcoin Core to create transactions, but in any system, you will need to provide the same kinds of data to create transactions with the same attributes as those described below.
+Your applications may use something besides Fabcoin Core to create transactions, but in any system, you will need to provide the same kinds of data to create transactions with the same attributes as those described below.

-In order to use this tutorial, you will need to setup [Bitcoin Core][core executable] and create a regression test mode environment with 50 BTC in your test wallet.
+In order to use this tutorial, you will need to setup [Fabcoin Core][core executable] and create a regression test mode environment with 50 FAB in your test wallet.

 {% endautocrossref %}